Do you hold French Property in a Self-invested personal pension?

-These investments were non-standard and high risk.
+These investments were non-standard and high-risk.
 Many people have lost money already or are at risk of doing so in the future.
-If you feel that you have lost money as a result of such an investment, and your decision to make such an investment was solely based on the advice of an IFA, then we can potentially pursue a claim on your behalf under a “no win no fee” agreement.
-If you have been advised to cash in or surrender existing investments or pension plans in order to purchase French property then we would like to hear from you.
+If you feel that you have lost money as a result of such an investment, and your decision to make such an investment was solely based on the advice of an IFA, then we can potentially pursue a SIPP's compensation claim on your behalf under a “no win no fee” agreement.
+If you have been advised to cash in or surrender existing investments or pension plans to purchase French property, we would like to hear from you.

 Deal with someone you can trust...